 Foreword Reviews “Book of the Day” selection

-Excerpt from The Welsh Fasting Girl
+cover image of The Welsh Fasting Girl

 Listen to Varley O’Connor share the fascinating historical true story behind her novel The Welsh Fasting Girl on Biblio Radio and read more from her interview at Heights Libraries.